vizui/designpatterns/docs/content/patterns/components/buttons.md

 &nbsp;

 #### Block level buttons
 Use the `btn-block` class for buttons that fill the width of their container.
+These are useful for narrow containers and cleaning up alignment.

 [preview]
 <div style="width: 280px;">